Qızıl Qışlaq, Shahbuz: Sarıdərə

 Sarıdərə is the settlement of the Bronze Age near the village of Qızıl Qışlaq in the Shahbuz district, on the right bank of the Kukuchay River.
 It is bordered with deep valleys on either side.
 The monument in oval plan is consist from the two terraces.
 The area is 1500 m2.
 Here has been found the remains of building.
 Surface materials consist of pink and gray clay products (jug, bowl, cover broken).
 On the slope of the hill were found the gray and black colored stones made from the tuff which been used by the ancient people to grind all kind of seeds.
 Analysis of the findings showed that the residence of Saridere belongs to the 3-1 millennium BC.

 Zərnel

 Zərnel (Zarnel and Zyrnel) - the existed village in the Shahbuz rayon.
 It was located at the foot of the Zirnel mountain, on the bank of the Kukuchay River.
-In 1969, in connection of the landslide, its population was moved to the village of Qızıl Qışlaq.
+In 1969, in connection of the landslide, its population was moved to the village of Gyzyl Gyshlag.